 In This Article

 What Is Dry Face Brushing?

 As you age, it gets difficult for your skin to shed the dead skin cells on its own.
 This leaves it looking dull and unhealthy, making your skincare products less effective.
 Dry brushing is a chemical-free way to exfoliate your skin with a brush after cleansing.
-It helps remove dead cells and toxins, boosts blood circulation (maximize oxygen intake), restores skin firmness, and improves lymphatic drainage.
-Dry brushing helps delay the signs of premature aging, prevents fine lines and wrinkles, and makes your skin smooth.
+It helps remove dead cells, boosts blood circulation (maximizes oxygen intake), and makes your skin smooth.
 You can use any natural soft-bristled brush to eliminate the dry, flaky skin on your face.